January 1, 2021

 The Travel Card can be used to cover individual non-employee travel expenses unless those expenses are related to a Scope of Work (SOW) agreement with an independent contractor.
 In such cases, the independent contractor is responsible for covering any travel expenses, and the SOW amount should be calculated accordingly.

-The Ghost Card covers the costs of airline and other common carrier tickets.
+The Ghost Card/Airfare Card covers the costs of airline and other common carrier tickets.

-The Ghost Card – so - called since no physical card exists for the account – is used exclusively by the University’s travel management program to charge airline and other common carrier tickets for University travelers.
+This card is used exclusively by the University’s travel management program to charge airline and other common carrier tickets for University travelers.

-When an employee (or his or her travel arranger) books an airline ticket through the online Concur Travel & Expense System, Concur charges the Ghost Card and references the SpeedType identified for the booking.
-The PSC audits the billing and issues payment for the ticket cost to US Bank.
-The PSC then processes a Journal Entry (JE) charging the total cost of each ticket to the SpeedType identified for the transaction.
+When an employee (or his or her travel arranger) books an airline ticket through the online Concur Travel & Expense System, Concur charges the Ghost Card/Airfare Card and references the SpeedType identified for the booking.
+Airfare transactions -- as wel as Travel Card expenses -- are subsequently imported into the appropriate employee or non-employee expense reports for reconciliation along with any out-of-pocket (personally paid) expenses.

 When a ticket is booked through the University’s preferred travel management company, Christopherson Business Travel, the process is similar but includes a service charge to CBT.